GermainSIGETY/golang-ddd-kata/readme.md

 ### internal/infrastructure

 **Infrastructure layer**
-- contains implementation of means for hexagon to communicate with the outside world
+- contains implementation of tools used by the domain to communicate with the outside world
-- here GetThingsDone-infra is responsible for one major topic ; manage persistence of Todos with a persistent storage : here a database
+- here GetThingsDone-infra is responsible for one major topic ; manage persistence of our 'Todos' with a persistent storage : a database

-But it could be many others responsibilities ; sending email, SMS, push notification, read configuration info etc.
+But it could be many others responsibilities ; sending email, SMS, push notifications, read configuration info etc.

+**dependencies** :
-**dependencies** : domain, and some Golang stuff for persistence : GORM, SQL drivers etc.
+- domain, and some Golang stuff for persistence : GORM, SQL drivers etc
+- it could be anything : http client libraries, libraries for Saas

 ### internal/ui

-**UI and final runnable artifact**
-- contains Go main class : entry point to launch the whole stuff
-- user interface : user interface is a HTTP Rest/JSON API, but it could be html pages, CLI, gRPC etc.
-- application packaging : an executable file
+**UI of the application**

+- Listen, receive, deserialize, decode, read requests…
+- ... then send requests to domain…
+- ... and receives responses from domain and send back responses (serialization)

+> :warning: **no validations of any fields of requests.
+Not any business rule !

+=> this part should be as thin as possible, interchangeable without side effect for domain

 **dependencies** : domain, infrastructure, and Golang stuff for http/Rest/JSON

 ### internal/bootstrap

 **Code to initiate and launch API**
-- create the API, repository, http and and so one
+- create the API, infra (repository), and ui

 **dependencies** : domain, infrastructure and ui